AimeeKnight/Blogament/README.md

 Finally, Blogament needs to know who can create posts and who can't.
-In order for Blogament to place nice with your current authentication implementation, you'll need to impelment the following on you user model:
+In order for Blogament to place nice with your current authentication implementation, you'll need to implement the following on you user model:

 ```ruby
 def can_blog?